nfagan/cs7643-final-project/readme.md

 # Generate

-`python experiment/generate.py` loads a trained model checkpoint to generate conditioned or uncoditioned MIDI note sequences.
+`python experiment/generate.py` loads trained model checkpoints to generate conditioned or unconditioned MIDI note sequences.
+In `generate.py`, locate `main`.
+Specify a list of model checkpoint filenames `model_fnames` and priming MIDI note sequence filenames `prime_fnames`.
+Model checkpoints should be saved in `data/models` and priming sequences in `data/my-midi`.
+A completed sequence will be generated for each combination of model and priming sequence.

+Alternatively, if `num_unconditioned` is greater than 0, `prime_fnames` is ignored and the first model checkpoint in `model_fnames` is used to generate unconditioned note sequences.